 Peruvian Spice Blend – How To

 The right spices can elevate an ordinary dish to the extraordinary.
 By looking to other cultures, we can find new and exciting combinations of seasoning to add unexpected flavor to old favorites.
-That’s exactly what I found when I tried this Peruvian spice blend from “Bobby Flay Fit” by Bobby Flay.
 While I’ve never been to Peru this Peruvian salmon recipe transports me!

 What Flavors are Commonly Found in Peruvian Cooking?
 Herbs and Spices commonly found in the Peruvian pantry include, Fennel, Paprika, Cinnamon, Cloves, Nutmeg, Parsley, Cloves Black Mint (huacatay) and Turmeric amongst others.
 These help create recipes that are spicy, smokey and savory.